geneseframework/mapper/README.md

 #### Types defined by classes

-If a type is defined as a class, `@genese/mapper` will interpret it as the given class.
-That means that you will be able to use the eventual method of the class :
+If a type is corresponding to a class, `@genese/mapper` will interpret this type as its relative class.
+That means that you will be able to use the eventual method of this class :

 ```ts
 export class Person {